andyyu2004/sumaria/deliverables/product-and-planning.md

 For the front-end, we will be using react.js to build the user interface and the css framework Bootstrap to assist with styling.
 For the back-end, we will be using the express.js web framework on top of node.js, and MongoDB + Mongoose ODM for the database.
+We decide to use CircleCI for CI/CD.
+However, we might switch to GCP depend on the circumstances.

 #### Q5: What are the user stories that make up the MVP?